Hidden Gems in London

 You can walk through a colorful, fragrant sea of flowers at the Columbia Road Flower Market

-Every Sunday, Columbia Road hosts one of the most beautiful markets in London.
-The Flower Market sells colorful flowers, everything a gardener’s heart desires, and even jewelry and small works of art.
+Every Sunday, Columbia Road comes alive with one of the most charming markets in London.
+The Flower Market sells everything from vibrant blooms and gardening treasures to jewelry and small works of art.

 Canal Walk around Little Venice